 Another speciality is freshly made sushi, and staff can make you sushi platters for a picnic.
 The menu also offers full English vegetarian breakfast, soups, sandwiches, jacket potatoes, pastas, salads, cakes, waffles, crepes, ice creams and desserts.
 To drink, there are fresh fruit smoothies and milkshakes; plus there’s a separate children’s menu.
 Big portions of food, and a choice of both indoor and outdoor seating, make this café-with-a-difference a pleasure to visit.

 Set amid sprawling 13 acres, Fulham Palace was once home to several Anglican bishops.
-Its 18th and 19th century-style grounds boast rare trees including 450-year old ancient oak, and impressive landscaped and walled gardens.
+Its 18th and 19th century-style grounds boast rare trees including 450-year old ancient holm oak, and impressive landscaped and walled gardens.
 The smart Drawing Room Café, located in the Palace’s former drawing room, overlooks the gardens and offers a seasonal, daily-changing menu of fresh, simple, prettily presented food.
-Two hot dishes are available daily; plus lunch platters, sandwiches, soups, quiche, cakes, pastries and ice creams.
+It's the usual sandwiches, soups, quiche, cakes and salads.
 Younger visitors are well catered for with a dedicated children's menu and a selection of colouring sheets up for grabs.